smittytone/BuildAPIAccess/README.md

 Pass `YES` into the *isStream* parameter if you want to initiate log streaming.

 Currently, log entries can be streamed from only one device.
-To stream from another device, call *stopLogging:* then call *getLogsForDevice:* with the new device’s *deviceIndex* value.
+To stream from another device, call [*stopLogging:*]() then call [*getLogsForDevice:*](#--voidgetlogsfordevicensintegerdeviceindex-nsstring-since-boolisstream) with the new device’s *deviceIndex* value.

 ### - (void)startLogging;

-Having initiated log streaming using *getLogsForDevice:*, this method is called automatically.
-But if your application uses *stopLogging:* to halt logging, this method can be called to recommence logging.
+Having initiated log streaming using [*getLogsForDevice:*](#--voidgetlogsfordevicensintegerdeviceindex-nsstring-since-boolisstream), this method is called automatically.
+But if your application uses [*stopLogging:*]() to halt logging, this method can be called to recommence logging.

-- (void)stopLogging;
+### - (void)stopLogging;

 Call this method to stop the current logging stream.